actuallyjustran/fcpu-cli/README.md

 # fcpu-cli

-This repository provides a command-line interface for running GWAS (Genome-Wide Association Studies) using the high-performance [`FarmCPUpp`](https://github.com/ArtemZhou/FarmCPUpp) R package.
+This repository provides a command-line interface for running Genome-Wide Association Studies (GWAS) using the high-performance [`FarmCPUpp`](https://github.com/ArtemZhou/FarmCPUpp) R package.
 It allows researchers to analyze genetic association using genotype and phenotype input files, supporting both `.csv` and `.vcf` formats.

 ## Functions
 - Runs GWAS via `FarmCPUpp::farmcpu()`